-In addition, we read all the financial and non-financial information in the Annual Report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
+In addition, we read all the financial and non-financial information in the Regulatory Accounts 2017/2018 to identify material inconsistencies with the audited Regulatory Accounts and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
-With respect to the Strategic Report and Directors' Report, we consider whether those reports include the disclosures required by applicable legal requirements.